stleary/stars-at-night/readme.txt

 * **name** : The name of the location to be calculated
 * **days** : The number of days of data to display.
 Must be a value from 1 to 10.
 Defaults to 3 if not specified.
+* **refresh** : true/false.
+Set to true if you want to force the transient cache to be refreshed.

 **Shortcode Examples:**

 * stars-at-night name=Chennai lat=13.08 long=80.26 timezone=Asia/Kolkata days=1
-* stars-at-night name="COE Observing Field" lat=30.891 long=-97.4265 timezone=America/Chicago days=10
+* stars-at-night name="COE Observing Field" lat=30.891 long=-97.4265 timezone=America/Chicago days=10 refresh=true

 The output consists of simple HTML tables: